OE9SAU/SAULink9/README.md

 🔹 DIY & flexible – easy to set up and adapt to your needs

-🔹 Direct connection to the [SVXLink Austria Reflektor OE9XFP](http://oe9xvi.dyndns.org:46197) (Rechtsklick → „Link in neuem Tab öffnen“)
+🔹 Direct connection to the [SVXLink Austria Reflektor OE9XFP](http://oe9xvi.dyndns.org:46197)

 🔹 Echolink integration included